efarish/portfolio/aws/ecs_service_connect/README.md

 ## Build and Deploy

-The steps below assume you have a running instance of Docker and a configured AWS CLI.
+The steps below assume you have a running instance of Docker and configured AWS and SAM CLIs.

 ## Docker Build